The House is on summer break, scheduled to return Sept. 15

 Again, we have driven up rural rebates.
 It makes a difference.
 That is something I fought for as a member of a rural caucus on this side of the House.
 We provided actual solutions and initiatives that would adjust the policy without ruining a price mechanism that matters on the environmental fight.
 Of course, the money does go back to households.
 We have highlighted that.

 If Conservatives do not like the federal backstop, do they like any form of carbon pricing?
 I invite one of my colleagues to get up and say that today.
-I understand they do not like the federal backstop, but do they like cap-and-trade in Quebec?
+I understand they do not like the federal backstop, but do they like cap and trade in Quebec?
 Do they like the B.C. plan?
 That is where this conversation should go.
 Do Conservatives believe in any form of carbon pricing?

-I hope a members on the other side will get up and ask a question about the legislature in Nova Scotia today.
+I hope one of the members on the other side will get up and ask a question about the legislature in Nova Scotia today.
 I would invite the 55 members of the Nova Scotia assembly to encourage the premier of the province, Tim Houston, to work in concert with Atlantic premiers, perhaps Doug Ford, the first minister in Saskatchewan Scott Moe and in Alberta, Danielle Smith.
 We could have a cap-and-trade system in this country.
 Imagine that.
 It could meet the federal standard.
 It does not have to be the federal backstop.
 Let us remember why it is here; some provincial premiers decided they did not want any form of price signal that makes a difference.
 However, I will be inviting the premiers from Atlantic Canada and the MLAs.
 I am happy to engage on the topic.
 It matters.
 All this government ever wanted was a credible price to be able to fight climate change and to help reduce emissions.

 I would invite the member for Regina—Lewvan to go into the offices of Federated Co-operatives in Saskatchewan and to talk to its executive team about how the carbon price is helping to drive hundreds of millions of dollars of investments in his province.
 The executives would tell him that is what is helping to make a difference and what is driving innovation: the carbon price.
 It actually helps to justify it.
 If not the carbon price, is the member for Regina—Lewvan just going to pour taxpayer's dollars into helping to drive that?
 Is that going to be the only play, or is he going to use other types of free market principles to drive the innovation that needs to happen?